 After a 2-2 tie after the Nuggets managed to secure a decisive 117-103 victory over the Spurs on Saturday.
 It was an emotional game with Spurs’ DeMar DeRozan losing his temper quickly, throwing a ball at the referee.

 The Nuggets benefited from their all-performing center player Nikola Jokic who managed to bring around 29 points.
 He was supported by Jamal Murray who plays point guard, but who managed to add 24 points to his name during the game.

 Demonstrating a superb collective effort, the Nuggets showed the Spurs that a close game can always end up in a sour defeat.
 Yet, the two teams are quite well-matched.
 Yet, you can read quite a bit about how the inexperienced Nuggets are nowhere near capable of making it to the semi-finals.
 That’s not what we think, though.

-Their historical head-to-head count clearly favors the San Antonio Spurs with, but the Nuggets have been playing quite well recently.
+Their historical head-to-head count clearly favors the San Antonio Spurs, but the Nuggets have been playing quite well recently.
 Here’s their most recent performance from the past four games:

 - Game 1: Nuggets vs Spurs – 101-96

 - Game 2: Nuggets vs Spurs – 114-105

 - Game 3: Nuggets vs Spurs – 108 – 118